524D/compareMS2/README.md

 electron-forge make
 ```

-The resulting installer can than be found (relative to the compareMS2gui source directory) in:
+The resulting installer can than be found (relative to the compareMS2 main directory) in:
-`out\make\squirrel.windows\x64\comparems2gui-x.y.z Setup.exe` for windows.
+`out\make\squirrel.windows\x64\compareMS2-x.y.z Setup.exe` for windows.